Critters/TWANG/README.md

 * direction: the direction of travel 0/1

 **spawnBoss()**
-* T7693here are no parramaters for a boss, they always spawn in the same place and have 3 lives.
+* There are no parramaters for a boss, they always spawn in the same place and have 3 lives.
 Tweak the values of Boss.h to modify

 Feel free to edit, comment on the YouTube video (link at top) if you have any questions.